eiiko6/hyprbindings/README.md

 ## Configuration

-List your config files in `config.h`.
+List your config files in `~/.config/hyprkeymap/hyprkeymap.conf`.

 Ensure your hyprland config already follows this format: